 The arched ceiling and twinkling lights of The Coliseum, a legendary Gatsby-era ballroom, make for a memorable first dance.
 The ballroom is spacious enough to accommodate large wedding parties of 250 to 2,000 guests but ten private alcoves offer intimate spaces alongside the dance floor.
 This venue is one of two vintage options run by the City of St. Petersburg--the second is the tropical Sunken Gardens.

 From early 20th-century gems to grand beachside dames, the majestic resorts of St. Pete/Clearwater are rife with glamour and elegance.

 The Don CeSar, St. Pete Beach

 Vinoy Renaissance St. Petersburg Resort & Golf Club

 Located in downtown St. Petersburg, the Vinoy is a 1920s Mediterranean Revival hotel on the National Register of Historic Places.
 Perched next to Vinoy Park on the waters of Tampa Bay, the Vinoy overlooks the historic downtown.
 Weddings are held in several ballrooms, as well as an outdoor Tea Garden.

 Sandpearl Resort.
 Clearwater Beach

-Situated on the beautiful shores of Clearwater Beach, which routinely lands among TripAdvisor's top five beaches in the U.S., taking the top spot in 2016 and No. 4 in 2017along with USA Today's "Best Beach Town in Florida" in 2013, the Sandpearl exudes barefoot elegance and approachable refinement.
+Situated on the beautiful shores of Clearwater Beach, which routinely lands among TripAdvisor's top five beaches in the U.S., taking the top spot in 2016, 2018 and 2019, the Sandpearl exudes barefoot elegance and approachable refinement.
 You can exchange your vows in stately ballrooms, elegant boardrooms, on the tranquil pool lawn or in a spot overlooking the Gulf of Mexico beach.